 It was a magical place before The Dalles Dam reservoir swallowed the falls, drowning tradition that spanned millennia, and stabbing the river in its heart—literally, because Celilo Falls served as pump and heat regulator for the lower river, just as Kettle Falls did for the upper river before Grand Coulee Dam.

-My father understood what Celilo Falls meant to the Native Americans who fished and traded there, and to the health and wellbeing of the Columbia River and the planet.
+My father understood what Celilo Falls meant to the Native Americans who lived, fished, and traded there, and to the health and wellbeing of the Columbia River and the planet.
 But like people of that era, he accepted the havoc wrought by dams as the price society had to pay for “progress.”

 Today’s Columbia River is a string of sluggish, oxygen-depleted, radioactive, fish-unfriendly, heavy-metal holding ponds.
 The Dalles Dam is an anachronism waiting for its power-generating replacement to render it obsolete.
 It’s time we restored a free-flowing Columbia at Celilo Falls.